hashicorp/terraform-website/content/source/docs/cloud/api/admin/organizations.html.md

 Parameter  | Description
 -----------|------------
-`:name`    | The name of the organization whose registry is being shared
+`:name`    | The name of the organization whose module consumers should be listed

 Status  | Response                                        | Reason
 --------|-------------------------------------------------|----------